nesi/perf-training/_lessons/python-scatter/01-profiling.md

 ## Objectives

-Learn how to profile Python code:
+You will:

+* understand what profiling is and why it is important to profile code
-* use different tools to gather profiling information
+* learn how to gather profiling data
-* visualise the profiling data
+* learn how to visualise profiling data
-* interpret the profiling results
+* learn how to interpret profiling data

 ## Introduction to profiling

 Profiling tools help you understand how much time is spent in different parts of your code when it runs.
-This can be function, loop, or source code line based.
-This information is important for optimising code, as it enables you to focus your efforts on improving the parts of the code that will result in the biggest gains in performance.
+These can be functions, loops, or source code lines.
+Profiling information is important for optimising code, as it enables you to focus your efforts on improving the parts of the code that will result in the biggest gains in performance.

-Due to possible overhead the code could run slower than normal.
-Therefore it is generally advisable to choose a small but representative case to profile, i.e. something that is representative of what you eventually want to run but completes in a short time frame.
+Due to possible overhead from the profiling tools, the code could run slower than normal.
+Therefore it is advisable to choose a small but representative test case to profile.
+I.e. something that is representative of what you eventually want to run but completes in a short time.

-Here we are going to profile the scatter code to understand where we should focus our efforts when we try to improve its performance.
+Here we'll profile the scatter code to identify the sections of the code where most the execution time is spent.

 We'll use the code in directory `original`.
 Start by